 Two years later, I went to pursue my master’s degree at the School of the Art Institute in Chicago, where I joined the Art Therapy department.
 On that occasion, I was able to visit the museum attached to the School and to attend some painting and drawing classes.
 These possibilities represented a unique experience for the maturing of my regard.

 In 2012 I held my first solo exhibition, and since 2014 I have devoted myself exclusively to the work in the studio.
 I work directly from nature and the things around my studio, focusing my interest in the outgrowths of the line and color.
-For me, everything is movement and color.
+For me, everything is movement, rhythm and color.

 And my grandmother sang and sewed.
 Sang